rapidsai/cugraph/datasets/README.md

 **netscience** : The graph netscience contains a coauthorship network of scientists working on network theory and experiment, as compiled by M. Newman in May 2006.

+## Tests coverage

-The datasets below was added to check for coverage where some of them include self loops, string and isolated vertices
+The datasets below was added to check for coverage where some of them include self loops, string vertex IDs and isolated vertices

 | Graph         | V       | E          | Directed | Weighted | self-loops | Isolated V | String V IDs |
 | ------------- | ------- | --------   | -------- | -------- | ---------- | ---------- | ------------ |